Consumer Debt: A Fresh Perspective

 Total cost- free

-However, if you had to pay for the soap and glycerin they cost would around $1 a batch.
+batch.
 My batch looks like it will fill about 3 bottles of hand soap, so that’s about 33 cents a bottle.

-All you do to make this is mix the ingredients together in a pan on the stove over medium heat, untill the soap flakes dissolved (about 4 minutes).
+All you do to make this is mix the ingredients together in a pan on the stove over medium heat, until the soap flakes dissolved (about 4 minutes).
 Let the mixture cool completely before putting it into soap dispensers.

 Again, refer to the links above for more information.
 I really enjoyed making these products, and I love the fact that they are better for the environment and for us.
 The only hard part was grating the soap, which did take a good bit of time.
 However, considering that you can often get a bar of soap for free with coupons, I think the savings are worth the extra elbow grease.